-Urgent care is convenient when your child is sick, and it makes your life easier as well.
-The latest studies show that an average urgent care visit is about half the cost and half the wait of an emergency room visit.
+Urgent Care is convenient when your child is sick, and it makes your life easier as well.
+The latest studies show that an average Urgent Care visit is about half the cost and half the wait of an Emergency Department visit.

-We all want the best care for our children and sometimes it is difficult to determine whether we should take them to the Emergency Department or Urgent Care.
+We all want the best care for our children and sometimes it is difficult to determine whether we should seek advice from a pediatrician, take them to the Emergency Department or Urgent Care.

 This list offers a guide to choosing the right treatment option for your child.

 - When your child is sick or injured, the doctor may want to see your child for a Sick Child Visit.
 Sick Child Visits are usually available on the same or next day.

 - When you need advice about medicines that you may give at home to help your child feel better.